ztyyLV/web-twain-docs/faq/http-insecure-websites-in-chromium-browser.md

 As suggested by Google, the ultimate solution is to update your website from HTTP to HTTPS.
 Once you update your website to HTTPS, please note that you also need to set [IfSSL](https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#ifssl) to 'true' and specify the secure port number for SSL connection via the [HTTPPort](https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpport) API before calling the HTTP upload method of the SDK.

+**If you are using Dynamic Web TWAIN version 12-, you need to upgrade your SDK to newer version, please contact <support@dynamsoft.com> for further assistance.*

 #### Workarounds if you need to keep HTTP for some time

 If you need time to update your website, you may try one of the following workarounds: